OpenEvalProject/evals/manuscripts/elife-36826/v1/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/36826/elife-36826-fig9-v1.jpg)

-**Figure 9.:** Bhlhe40 gene in mice decreases SREBP-1c mRNA in livers of refed animals.(A) Immunoblot analysis of liver nuclear extracts from wild type (WT) and Bhlhe40 (KO) mice.
+**Figure 9.:** (A) Immunoblot analysis of liver nuclear extracts from wild type (WT) and Bhlhe40−/− (KO) mice.
 Nuclear extracts (20 µg protein) were subjected to 4–12% SDS-PAGE, followed by immunoblot analysis with 1.5 µg/ml of rabbit polyclonal anti-BHLHE40 (directed against amino acids 1–60 of rat BHLHE40 protein).
 LSD1 (lysine-specific demethylase 1) served as a loading control and was immunoblotted with a 1:1000 dilution of rabbit monoclonal anti-LSD1.
-Proteins were detected with the LI-COR Odyssey Infrared Imaging System using a 1:5000 dilution of anti-rabbit IgG conjugated to horseradish peroxidase. (−/−B and C) WT and Bhlhe40 KO mice were fasted overnight and then refed a high-carbohydrate diet for 4 hr, after which total liver RNA was prepared and subjected to quantitative RT-PCR.
+Proteins were detected with the LI-COR Odyssey Infrared Imaging System using a 1:5000 dilution of anti-rabbit IgG conjugated to horseradish peroxidase.
+(B and C) WT and Bhlhe40 KO mice were fasted overnight and then refed a high-carbohydrate diet for 4 hr, after which total liver RNA was prepared and subjected to quantitative RT-PCR.
 Each circle (WT) or triangle (KO) represents an individual mouse.
 The mean value for WT mice is defined as 1.0.
 (B) mRNAs in livers of male WT and KO mice (age 6 wk; 5 mice/group).
 Mean Ct values for BHLHE40, SREBP-1c, LXRα and C/EBPβ in WT mice were 21.2, 22.2, 21.7, and 22.1, respectively.
 (C) mRNAs in livers of female WT and KO mice (age 7 wk; 7 mice/group).
 Mean Ct values for BHLHE40, SREBP-1c, LXRα and C/EBPβ in WT mice were 21.5, 21.0, 22.3, and 22.5, respectively. p-Values calculated using Student t-test.

 To confirm that the reduction in SREBP-1c mRNA in the knockout mice was caused by the loss of BHLHE40, we injected the mice with a recombinant adeno-associated virus (AAV) encoding BHLHE40 or a nonspecific control protein.
 To determine whether phosphorylation at serine 383 is essential, we also injected an AAV encoding a mutant form of BHLHE40 in which serine 383 was replaced with alanine.
 Three weeks after virus injection, the mice were fasted and refed.
 In the refed knockout mice, BHLHE40 mRNA was undetectable (Figure 10B).
 Both BHLHE40 viruses restored BHLHE40 mRNA to levels that were approximately twofold above the levels seen in WT mice which are normalized to 1.0 in Figure 10A.
 In WT mice, the injection of virus encoding WT or BHLHE40 (S383A) raised the level of SREBP-1c mRNA by about 1.5-fold (Figure 10C).
 In the knockout mice, the level of SREBP-1c mRNA was low (Figure 10D).
 The level was increased by eightfold when the mice received virus encoding either WT or BHLHE40(S383A) (Figure 10D).
 The Bhlhe40 knockout had no effect on levels of mRNAs encoding LXRα (Figure 10F) or C/EBPβ (Figure 10H), and the viruses encoding BHLHE40 did not alter these levels significantly.
 A small decrease in LXRα expression (28%) was seen in WT mice receiving AAV-BHLHE40 (Figure 10E), the functional significance of which is not known.

 ![Figure 10.](https://cdn.elifesciences.org/articles/36826/elife-36826-fig10-v1.jpg)

-**Figure 10.:** Bhlhe40 knockout mice.WT and KO mice (age 6 wk; 4 mice/group) received tail vein injections of AAV encoding a control mRNA (AAV-EGFP), wild-type BHLHE40, or mutant BHLHE40(S383A).
+**Figure 10.:** WT and KO mice (age 6 wk; 4 mice/group) received tail vein injections of AAV encoding a control mRNA (AAV-EGFP), wild-type BHLHE40, or mutant BHLHE40(S383A).
 Three weeks after injection, mice were fasted overnight and then refed with a high-carbohydrate diet for 4 hr, after which total liver RNA was prepared and subjected to quantitative RT-PCR.
 Each circle, triangle, or square represents an individual mouse.
 The mRNA expression is plotted as the amount relative to livers of WT mice injected with the control AAV-EGFP, which is assigned a value of 1.0.
 Mean Ct values for BHLHE40, SREBP-1c, LXRα and C/EBPβ in the livers of WT mice receiving AAV-EGFP were 22.3, 25.4, 22.4, and 22.7, respectively. *p<0.01; **p<0.001; NS, not significant. p-Values calculated using Student t-test.

 ## Discussion